 Gülbahar Hatun Mosque consists of a mosque and a tomb built in 1514 in the name of Yavuz Sultan Selim’s mother Gülbahar Hatun,

-Çal Cave, with lighting and travel platforms, is considered as the second longest cave in the world.
-The cave, which has a free air flow, is known to be good for asthma and sinusitis patients.
-The cave, with spectacular natural forms, creek, waterfalls, is a paradise hidden under the ground.
+Çal Cave, with lighting and travel platforms, isamong the longest caves in the world.
+The cave, which has a free air flow offers spectacular natural forms, creek, waterfalls.
+It’s a virtual paradise hidden underground.

-Highlands are considered among Trabzon’s special travel destinations attracting attention thanks to resting, travel and sports opportunities.
+Highlands and plateaus are considered among Trabzon’s special travel destinations attracting attention thanks to resting, travel and sports opportunities.